Maximinodotpy/articles/050 - I made a Planet Simulator with Godot/_blog/article.md

 position += (motion * delta) * EditorGlobal.simulationSpeed
 ```

-We do this because we want the Planets to accelareate faster and slower depending on the simulation speed but we also want that their linear motion is slow and faster.
+We do this because we want the Planets to accelerate faster and slower depending on the simulation speed but we also want that their linear motion is slow and faster.

 For example if there is one Planet moving at a certain speed the Simulation Speed modifier should effect how fast it moves without any other objects.